cONTACTLESS PAYMENT TECHNOLOGY

 NFC

 This is why NFC is used for contactless payments.
-The process of holding a chipped card or smartphone directly against the reader provides an extra layer of security.
+The process of holding a chipped card or smartphone directly against the reader provides an extra layer of security, making contactless payments safe and secure

 EMV Chip